CMYXing/TrafficSimulation/README.md

   * streetConnectionPoint.py - represents a node that connects two streets
   * streetNetwork.py - represents a full street network consisting of many streets
   * mathUtil.py - provides space to add math utility

+## Starting the simulator

+The simulator is started using the mainStreetNetworkTest.py file.

+Aside from that, relevant to the user are only car.py and the setupStreetNetwork_*.py files.